Tumbarumba

 Tumbarumba faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is notably high, with 26.7% of residents currently enrolled in formal education.
-This includes 10.5% in primary education, 7.3% in secondary education, and 2.0% pursuing tertiary education.
+Educational participation is high, with 26.7% of residents currently enrolled in formal education, comprising 10.5% in primary, 7.3% in secondary, and 2.0% in tertiary education.

 Frequently Asked Questions - Education